 Telekom support is exemplary

 At first, I didn’t have time for troubleshooting.
 Although the reconnection happened more than ten times a day, it was so fast that we usually didn’t notice it.
 But someone who did notice was Deutsche Telekom.
 Three days after the problems started, I received a text message.
-Deutsche Telekom had detected that we had a problem with our connection.
+Deutsche Telekom had noticed that we were having a problem with our connection.
 They wanted to help us and said we should call the hotline.

 The problem didn’t magically disappear

 Three weeks later, I was curious.
-Was it possibly an external problem that had been resolved?
+Maybe it was an external issue that had been resolved?
 No, unfortunately, it wasn’t.
-On the contrary, the problem had even worsened and was now becoming annoying.
-I was kicked out of meetings while working from home, GeForce Now was interrupted, VoIP was cut off, and so on.
+On the contrary, the problem had actually gotten worse and was now becoming annoying.
+I was getting kicked out of meetings while working from home, GeForce Now would get interrupted, VoIP calls would drop, and so on.

-I had already mentally prepared myself for the phone call with Telekom.
-But first, I thought about where the problem could be coming from.
-I quickly made the connection to the relocation of the FRITZ!Box.
-The assumption was that something went wrong during that process.
+I had already mentally prepared myself for the call with Telekom.
+But first, I thought about what could be causing the problem.
+I quickly made the connection to moving the FRITZ!Box.
+The obvious assumption was that something went wrong during the move.
 First, I checked the router’s temperatures.
 Maybe it wasn’t getting enough air on top of the cabinet?
 No, that wasn’t it.

-But the cable from the phone jack to the router was now hanging in the air instead of lying relaxed behind the TV cabinet.
-The router was five meters away from the phone jack—which corresponded to the maximum cable length.
+But the cable from the phone jack to the router was now hanging in the air, instead of lying relaxed behind the TV stand.
+The router was five meters away from the phone jack—which was the maximum length of the cable.

 A shot in the dark, and a direct hit

-The cable is quite old and came with the router.
-My guess was that the quality of the cable wasn’t very high and, accordingly, it didn’t react well to being stretched taut in the air.
+The cable is old and came with the router.
+My guess was that the cable’s quality wasn’t particularly high, and accordingly, it didn’t react well to being stretched taut in the air.

 So before I had a Telekom technician come over, I thought it was worth a try.
 I quickly ordered a longer cable on Amazon and made sure the quality was good.
 Instead of a cheap wire, I chose a cable made of pure copper.
 It was ten meters long, twice as long as before.

 What can I say?
 The cable was delivered, I replaced the old one with the new one, and restarted the connection.
-Since then, there hasn’t been a single disconnection.
+There hasn’t been a single disconnect since.
 Sometimes, it’s just a cheap old cable.
-Even if they all look the same from the outside, a proper cable can make a significant difference.
+Even if they all look the same on the outside, a proper cable can make a significant difference.
 And it can save you a phone call with Deutsche Telekom.